Samarkand Kufic Quran: Tradition vs scholarship

-The copy of the Quran is traditionally considered to be one of a group commissioned by the third caliph Uthman.
+The copy of the Quran is traditionally considered to be the third caliph Uthman's personal copy from a group of codexes he commissioned.
 According to Islamic tradition, in 651, 19 years after the death of the Islamic Prophet, Muhammad, Uthman commissioned a committee to produce a standard copy of the text of the Quran (see Origin and development of the Quran).
-According to one report, 6 certified copies were written of which 5 were dispatched to various parts of the Islamic world, with the sixth being for Uthman's personal use in Medina.
+According to one report, six certified copies were written, of which five were dispatched to various parts of the Islamic world, with the sixth being for Uthman's personal use in Medina, which was later stained with his blood during his assassination.
 Each copy dispatched was accompanied by a reciter.
 These include: Zayd ibn Thabit (sent to Madinah), Abdullah ibn al-Sa'ib (sent to Makkah), al-Mughirah ibn Shihab (sent to Syria), Amir ibn Abd Qays (sent to Basra) and Abdul Rahman al-Sulami (sent to Kufa).
 The only other surviving copy was thought to be the one held in Topkapı Palace in Turkey, but studies have shown that the Topkapı manuscript is also not from the 7th century, but from much later.

-Uthman was succeeded by Ali, who is thought to have taken the Uthmanic Quran to Kufa, now in Iraq.
-According to another, the Quran was brought from the ruler of Rum to Samarkand by Khoja Ahrar, a Turkestani sufi master, as a gift after he had cured the ruler.
-The Quran remained in the Khoja Ahrar Mosque of Samarkand for the next four centuries.
+According to competing narratives circulating in 19th century Turkestan, the Quran was brought from Istanbul to Samarkand by the murids of Khoja Ahrar, a Naqshbandi sufi master, or by Amir Timur as a war trophy from his conquests in Western Asia.